SQream/sqream_docs/operational_guides/foreign_tables.rst

 Modifying Data from Staging
 ---------------------------

-One of the main reasons for staging data is to examine the contents and modify them before loading them.
+One of the main reasons for staging data is to examine the content and modify it before loading.
 Assume we are unhappy with weight being in pounds, because we want to use kilograms instead.
 We can apply the transformation as part of a query:

 .. code-block:: sql